Last updated on October 20th, 2023.

 - Improved digestion: Yoga can help to improve digestion and elimination by stimulating the internal organs and promoting healthy bowel movements.

 It’s important to note that the benefits of yoga can vary depending on the individual and the type of yoga practiced.
-Additionally, it’s always good to consult with a doctor before starting a yoga practice, especially if you have any medical conditions.
+Additionally, it’s always good to consult a doctor before starting a yoga practice, especially if you have any medical conditions.

 Getting Started Practicing Yoga